tinyx3k/ransomware.live/docs/profiles.md

 ## hellokitty

-_ Description :_
-Unit42 states that HelloKitty is a ransomware family that first surfaced at the end of 2020, primarily targeting Windows systems.
+>Unit42 states that HelloKitty is a ransomware family that first surfaced at the end of 2020, primarily targeting Windows systems.
 The malware family got its name due to its use of a Mutex with the same name: HelloKittyMutex.
 The ransomware samples seem to evolve quickly and frequently, with different versions making use of the .crypted or .kitty file extensions for encrypted files.
 Some newer samples make use of a Golang packer that ensures the final ransomware code is only loaded in memory, most likely to evade detection by security solutions.

 _`aka fivehands`_